PeerChristensen/AzureACI-CICD-Template/README.md

 1. Go to File > New Project > Version Control > Git
 2. Paste in the url for this repo and provide your own name for the project
 3. Click Create Project
-4. Open a command prompt in RStudio (it should open in the current working directory) and run the following commands.
+4. Open a terminal in RStudio (it should open in the current working directory) and run the following commands:

 ```
 git remote set-url origin https://github.com/PeerChristensen/testr.git